Dehalogenimonas lykanthroporepellens: Phylogeny

 There are six classes within the phylum Chloroflexota: Chloroflexia, Anaerolinea, Caldilinea, Dehalococcoidia (previously known informally as Dehalococcoidetes), Ktedonobacteria, and Thermomicrobia.
 D. lykanthroporepellens is in the class Dehalococcoidia.
 Chloroflexota consists of the green non-sulfur bacteria which are anoxygenic phototrophs (do not produce oxygen during photosynthesis) that use either H2 or H2S as an electron donor.
-However D. lykanthroporepellens uses polychlorinated aliphatic alkanes as the electron acceptor.
+However, D. lykanthroporepellens uses polychlorinated aliphatic alkanes as the electron acceptor.
 Chloroflexota are the deepest branching (oldest) anoxygenic phototrophs on the tree of life.

 Many of the species in Chloroflexota are thermophilic however Dehalogenimonas lykanthroporepellens is a mesophile.
 The Oscillochloris (Class Chloroflexia) are also mesophilic.
 Despite this relationship, D. lykanthroporepellens is more closely related to the Dehalococcoides (class Dehalococcoidia) with 90% 16S rRNA gene sequence similarity.
 D. lykanthroporepellens also differ from other species in the phylum Chloroflexota in that they are not filamentous.

 Metabolism

 Dehalogenimonas lykanthroporepellens is a chemotrophic organism that uses H2 as an electron donor and polychlorinated aliphatic alkanes as an electron acceptor.
 These molecules include 1,2,3-trichloropropane, 1,2-dichloropropane, 1,1,2,2-tetrachloroethane, 1,1,2-trichloroethane, and 1,2-dichloroethane.
 However, there are several chlorinated alkanes that it cannot reduce, such as 1-chloropropane and 2-chloropropane.
 It uses these compounds as electron acceptors in dihaloelimination reactions.
-In dihaloelimination the electron donor (H2 in this case) is used to remove two halogens from adjacent carbons that are double bonded.
+In dihaloelimination the electron donor (H2 in this case) is used to remove two halogens from adjacent carbons, forming a double bond between them.
 1,2,3-trichloropropane is reduced to allyl chloride by D. lykanthroporepellens, and further transformed abiotically to allyl alcohol in the presence of water (other abiotic reactions can occur).
 The carbon source has not been determined for this species but other organisms within Chloroflexota use CO2 as a carbon source.